mrotaru/how-linux-works-notes/README.md

 - in _kernel mode_, a process has unlimited access to mem
 - mem that can only be accessed in _kernel mode_: _kernel space_

-## The Kernel
+### The Kernel
 - determines which **processes** are allowed to use the CPU
 - keeps track of **memory** - who can access what, what is free, what is shared, etc
 - interface betw **hardware** and processes
 - provides **system calls** - used by processes to communicate with the kernel

 ### Process Management
-- context switching - when kernel stops currently running process and replaces it with another one
+- context switching - when kernel stops currently running process and starts executing another one
 - each process gets a fraction of a second (_time slice_) to do it's thing before another context switch occurs

 When CPU determines that the current process's _time slice_ is up: